 In its second year, Klima Film Festival (KFF) 2021 featured a few improvements: it expanded the film length from 7 minutes to 10 minutes, expanded the age range to allow actor members to the age of 25, and increased the cash prizes with the top award receiving PHP 70,000.
 With the theme “Adapting for a Sustainable Future: Stepping Up Local Climate Action in a Post-Pandemic World,” KFF 2021 received six entries, four of which were shortlisted for final review and judging.
 Find out more about the films below.

 If you would like to screen the films or access them for academic purposes, please send your request through these forms: for individuals and for organizations.
 If you have other questions about the film festival, feel free to contact CCC via [email protected].
 You can also reach us via [email protected].

 Viridescent is a drama-filled science fiction in the tradition of its prequel, Verdant.
 In the sequel, a visionary woman and a defeatist man must work together to retrieve crucial biological data that has been lost.
 Then, with a breakdown in communication between the two, a one-man mission arose— the one-man mission of a woman, to fulfill their dream of securing planet Earth for humankind again.

 Cast: Mikone Joshua Calungsod and Leila Amore Galvez Writer and Director: Mikone Joshua Calungsod

-Winner: Best Film, Best in Climate Advocacy, Best Production Design, Best Cinematography
+Awards: Best Film, Best in Climate Advocacy, Best Production Design, Best Cinematography

 Sigalot is the story of three siblings – Luntian, Benilda, and Bagwis – who live in a coastal community, doing their little part in cleaning up the environment, even when met with cynicism and even ridicule.
 When a typhoon hit the community, the siblings had to decide whether to help those who ridiculed them or put themselves first above others.